 In one clip, the patient was seen to yawn continuously as the clinician repeatedly typed into the computer.
 Yet, the patient had not made any explicit request for help ahead of this, meaning that this clinician was involved in some other form of note-taking that was not prescribed by the intended DIALOG intervention, which was distracting him from engaging with the patient.
 In another clip, the patient displayed bored and restless body language (fidgeting, looking around, shuffling in his seat) as the care coordinator typed into the device, again to an extent that was deemed to be excessive.

 Lengthy documentation by the clinician of needs for additional help should not be part of the updated DIALOG procedure.
 Rather, any such documentation should take place at the end, after the administration of the assessment.
-Otherwise, the potentially negative impact on the TR of typing at length during meetings is significant.
+Otherwise, the potentially negative impact on the therapeutic relationship of typing at length during meetings is significant.
 Clinicians should not use available text boxes in software for other routine documentation.

 Review of ratings

 Although the DIALOG software featured a function whereby clinicians could review the ratings submitted by the patient and compare these ratings with previous sessions – including an overall picture across domains as well as the option to examine domains individually – this function was not automatic in the software.
 As a result, it was rarely used.
 Clinicians failed to initiate a review of the domains, despite instructions from the original research team to conduct such reviews routinely as part of the procedure, in the company of the patient, for the patient’s benefit.
 In the few cases where such reviews were conducted, clinicians appeared to be at a loss as to how to comment on ratings, particularly when ratings had not changed much.
 As a result, such reviews were not particularly informative for patients, which may have undermined the exercise of undertaking DIALOG.
-If patients believe that such activities are not worthwhile, they could potentially be damaging to the TR.
+If patients believe that such activities are not worthwhile, they could potentially be damaging to the therapeutic relationship.

 Training issues